-- Rev. Henry Green, Community Outreach Missionary Baptist Church crime infested properties, the mission can expand and scale.
-Over the next 36 months, Act will saturate Dallas and Fort Worth with its model and tackle 12% of the known drug houses through representing and empowering an additional 200 families, doubling the number of full-time employees, and launching a national model.
+- Rev. Henry Green, Community Outreach Missionary Baptist Church and tackle 16.5% of the estimated drug houses through representing and empowering several hundred families, doubling the number of full-time employees, and launching a national model.
 The goal is to demonstrate to other major cities the efficacy of the Act model.